 🎥 Join our next live workshop

-Join our next workshop this Friday at 4 PM EST with Dr. Alvaro Cintas, The Rundown’s AI professor.
-By the end of the workshop, you’ll have your own AI assistant that speeds up your workflow and helps you get more done, with less manual effort.
+Join our next workshop today, June 6th at 4 PM EST with Dr. Alvaro Cintas, The Rundown’s AI professor.
+By the end of the workshop, you’ll confidently be able to incorporate Flux Kontext into your creative workflows for consistent, high-quality results.

 RSVP here.
 Not a member?
 Join The Rundown University on a 14-day free trial.